 In order to maintain eligibility for any DigiPen scholarship, students must meet federal aid SAP standard requirements.
 However, there are additional criteria for keeping your DigiPen Scholarship that are listed in the Financial Assistance section of this catalog.

-Special Considerations for Financial Aid
+Special Considerations

 TRANSFER CREDITS